serjilyashenko/ssr-on-fastify-experiments/README.md

 }
 ```

-Now, we have few pages created with React.createElement.
+We also have a few pages created with `React.createElement`.
-They are consumed by the router, and basically we have classic MPA(Multi Page Application)
+These pages are consumed by the router, and, essentially, we have classic MPA(Multi Page Application)
 with react rendering on the server side.

 🚧👷🏼‍ If we disable JS, it will be working as MPA application...